NataliaLamberova/NataliaLamberova.github.io/_pages/about.md

 ---

-I am a PhD Candidate in Political Science and MS in Statistics at University of California, Los Angeles.

-# Research Fields

-Comparative politics: "Trolls" and "Bots" in Online Politics, Information Control in Autocracies, Contentious Politics, Political Communication, Political Effects of Media, Post-Communist Politics
-Methods: Automated Text Analysis, Causal Inference for Text Data, Deep Learning Models of Collective Behavior Contact CV / Google Scholar Profile

-# Dissertation project

-# Published works
+I am a PhD Candidate in Political Science and MS in Statistics at University of California, Los Angeles, specializing in Comparative Politics, Text Analysis and Deep Learning.
+Applying text analysis and deep learning to collective behavior to authoritarian regimes, I explore the strategies that modern autocrats use to survive in office.
+Unlike many 20th century dictators, todays autocrats must operate “in the spotlight” — new media and information technology enables the political opposition and the public to observe their actions.
+This greater observability limits the effectiveness of government repression, sometimes forcing the authorities to shift to other tools of political control.

+My current projects focus on two such strategies: manufacturing the image of invincibility by pro-government rallies, and creating an army of paid supporters on the Internet that attempts to shape the narrative and disrupt online conversation.

+My papers appeared in leading journals of political science ([World Politics](http://dx.doi.org/10.1017/S0043887114000215), [_Post-Soviet Affairs_](http://www.tandfonline.com/doi/full/10.1080/1060586X.2013.859434), [_Europe-Asia Studies_](http://www.tandfonline.com/doi/full/10.1080/09668136.2013.838055), [_Problems of Post-Communism_](https://www.tandfonline.com/doi/abs/10.2753/PPC1075-8216600203)).
+I published in American and Russian leading printed and electronic media, including [The Monkey Cage Blog](), the leading Russian business daily [_Vedomosti_](https://www.vedomosti.ru/authors/anton-sobolev/documents), and [_Forbes-Russia_](http://www.forbes.ru/mneniya-column/siloviki/249581-nauchilsya-li-rossiiskii-biznes-zashchishchatsya-ot-silovikov).